CRIMINAL DEFENCE FEES ONTARIO • CRIMINAL LAWYER FEES ONTARIO

 Typical Fee Ranges for Your Defence

 a.
-Summary Conviction Resolution Fees
+Summary Conviction Offence Analysis & Resolution Fees

-- Initial advice to client on case prospects & recommended strategy
+initial advice to client on case prospects & recommended strategy;

-- Appear in remand court for client on all required days, which may be numerous appearances (so you don't have to appear)
+appear in remand court for client on all required days, which may be numerous appearances (so you don't have to appear);

-- Crown disclosure request, review & analysis, plus further disclosure requests, review and analysis as required;
+crown disclosure request, review & analysis, plus further disclosure requests, review and analysis as required;

-- Crown Pre-trial (CPT) meetings to negotiate resolution, request further disclosure, and narrow triable issues; may be multiple CPTs conducted
+Crown pre-trial (CPT) meetings to negotiate resolution, request further disclosure, and narrow triable issues (may be multiple CPTs conducted);

 b.
-Indictable Resolution Fees
+Indictable Offence Analysis & Resolution Fees

-The Resolution Fee for more serious matters proceeding by indictment that eventually move to the Ontario Superior Court of Justice includes additional court time for a preliminary inquiry (like a mini-trial) to test the Crown's evidence and will often be under $10,000, except for more complex matters with lengthy preliminary inquiries (where fees will be a function of number of days in court for the preliminary inquiry).
+The Analysis and Resolution Fee for more serious matters proceeding by indictment that eventually are heard in the Ontario Superior Court of Justice may require additional court time for a preliminary inquiry (like a mini-trial) at the Ontario Court of Justice to test the Crown's evidence and will often be under $10,000, except for more complex matters with lengthy preliminary inquiries (where fees will largely be a function of number of days in court for the preliminary inquiry).

-appearances at Assignment Court of Superior Court of Justice to set schedule for potential trial or resolution
+appearances at Assignment Court of Superior Court of Justice to set schedule for potential trial or resolution;

 c.
 Trial Fees

-analysis of all evidence to develop superior trial defence strategy
+analysis of all evidence to develop superior trial defence strategy;

-preparation of cross-examination questions for Crown trial witnesses
+preparation of cross-examination questions for Crown trial witnesses;

-preparation of client & other defence witnesses to potentially testify at trial
+preparation of client & other defence witnesses to potentially testify at trial;

-attendance in court for all trial evidence days
+attendance in court for all trial evidence days;

-attendance in court to receive trial judgment and possibly deal with sentencing submissions
+attendance in court to receive trial judgment and possibly deal with sentencing submissions.

 d.
 Provincial Offences Including Highway Traffic Fees

-Provincial Offences fees include:
+Provincial Offences legal fees include:

-- attendance at all initial court appearances
+attendance at all initial court appearances;

-request, review & analysis of Crown disclosure and requesting further disclosure as required
+request, review & analysis of Crown disclosure and requesting further disclosure as required;

-attendance at resolution meeting with provincial prosecutor to negotiate optimal outcome for case prior to trial
+attendance at resolution meeting with provincial prosecutor to negotiate optimal outcome for case prior to trial;

-setting of court trial date if required
+setting of court trial date if required;

-preparation of client and other witnesses to testy at trial
+preparation of client and other witnesses to testy at trial;

-attendance at trial including preparation to cross-examine Crown witnesses, challenge evidence, and present defence case
+attendance at trial including preparation to cross-examine Crown witnesses, challenge evidence, and present defence case;

-- submission on sentencing penalty if required
+submissions on sentencing penalty if required.

 e.
 Bail Hearing Fees to Secure Your Release

-- review of Crown evidence synopsis
+review and analysis of Crown evidence synopsis;

-- contacting sureties to act for client
+contacting and briefing of sureties to act for client;

-negotiation with Crown prosecutor for consent release conditions
+negotiation with Crown prosecutor for consent release conditions;

-making financial arrangements for the posting of bail including deposits
+making financial arrangements for the posting of bail including deposits;

-preparation of client and other witnesses to testify at bail hearing
+preparation of client and other witnesses to testify at bail hearing;

-attendance at bail hearing, cross-examination of Crown evidence and calling of defence evidence
+attendance at bail hearing, cross-examination of Crown evidence and calling of defence evidence;

-submissions and legal argument on bail hearing in favour of clients release including presentation of case law
+submissions and legal argument on bail hearing in favour of client’s release including presentation of case law;

-finalization of bail release conditions
+finalization of bail release conditions.

 f.
 Appeal Fees to Challenge Convictions or Sentences

-consultation with and advice to client concerning appeal strategy
+consultation with and advice to client concerning appeal strategy;

-preparation of book of authorities of caselaw, academic articles, and policy documents
+preparation of book of authorities of caselaw, academic articles, and policy documents;

-review and response to Crown's factum and appeal book written materials
+review and response to Crown's factum and appeal book written materials;

-attendance before court for argument of appeal
+attendance before court for argument of appeal;

-review and analysis of appeal judgment received from court
+review and analysis of appeal judgment received from court.

 i.
-Provincial Offences Appeals to Ontario Court of Justice: $5000 (most can be done for this amount, except where the trial was very complex or lengthy).
+Provincial Offences Appeals to Ontario Court of Justice: $5000 (most can be done for this amount, except where the trial was very complex or lengthy);

 iv.
-Motions on Criminal Appeals to extend time to serve & file a notice of appeal, to admit fresh evidence, or for other relief will add to the cost of an appeal, with the motion's cost depending on whether it will be heard at the same time as the appeal itself, or require an entirely separate hearing day: typically $5,000 to $10,000 in addition to appeal costs.
+Motions on Criminal Appeals to extend time to serve & file a notice of appeal, to admit fresh evidence, or for other relief will add to the cost of an appeal, with the motion's cost depending on whether it will be heard at the same time as the appeal itself, or require an entirely separate hearing day: typically $5,000 to $10,000 in addition to appeal costs;

 v.
 Bail Reviews or Bail Pending Appeal Applications: $5,000 to $10,000 depending on complexity of original bail hearing or bail plan to be proposed.